Chaitanya31612/microservices-amazon-clone/Readme.md

 [orders] Message received from payment_succeeded / orders-payment-succeeded-group [orders] Order 683c98972cf5306f4ca232e8 marked as complete after successful payment
 ```

+### Kafka Configuration

+The Kafka implementation uses the following configuration:

+- **Client ID**: Each service has a unique client ID for connecting to Kafka
+- **Consumer Groups**: Services are organized into consumer groups to ensure events are processed by the appropriate services
+- **Topics**: Different topics are used for different event types to organize the event flow
+- **Brokers**: Kafka brokers are deployed in the Kubernetes cluster and accessible to all services

 ### Checkout Flow